-For most winemakers in Austria, Blauer Portugieser is an easy, filler, grape, used in blends or for house wines.
+For most winemakers in Austria, Blauer Portugieser is a filler, grape, used in blends or for house wines.

 A medium ruby colour with a fruity, grape juice kind of nose.
 There are also some aromas of plum and red cherry.
-On the palate, the wine is medium bodied with low tannins and with acidity on the lower side of medium.
+On the palate, the wine is medium bodied with low tannins and with moderately low acidity.
 On the palate, it tastes of grape with some cherry and raspberry fruit.
+Very smooth.

 Despite the suggestion of the grape's name of having a Portuguese origin, ampelographers have uncovered little evidence to suggest that this is the case.
 It is often said that the Austrian, Johann von Fries, brought it from Oporto to his estates near Voslau in 1772.
 Until recently and for that reason, it was called Kékoportó in Hungary.
 There is evidence to indicate that by the 19th century, the grape was widely established in Austria and that it was then that cuttings were brought to Germany.